Salted Caramel Energy Balls

 Overall, there are endless reasons this recipe has my heart.

-Recently, I have really been loving energy ball recipes because they are simple and quick – the best mom lunch box addition.
+Recently, I have been loving energy ball recipes because they are simple and quick – the best mom lunch box addition.

 Certainly, dates and cashews are a match made in heaven!